utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-on-prem-git-repo.md

 > **[GitHub Enterprise Server, GitLab Self-Managed, and Azure DevOps Server (hosted on-premises) integrations are available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

 You can connect your API to an on-premises Git repository to sync your API definition and collections between Postman and the repository.
-Postman supports connecting to GitHub, GitLab, or Azure DevOps repositories.
+Postman supports connecting to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repositories.

 After connecting, you can push and pull changes between Postman and branches in the remote repository.
 When it's time to release, you can publish an API version to make your changes available to consumers.